nnbuainain/database_inpa_crg/README.md

 ## Current stage

-We are currently at the first stage, developing the conceptual and logical models.
+We are currently at the second stage, developing the project to migrate the data to the new database.